akashpr4deep/LIBRARY-MANAGEMENT-SYSTEM/README.md

 ### 1. Install Java

-Install the Java Development Kit (JDK) version 8 or later.
+Install theJava Development Kit (JDK) version 8 or later.

 Verify the installation using: